Kisoro District

 Kisoro District is a district in the Western Region of Uganda.
 The town of Kisoro is the site of the district headquarters.

 Location

 Kisoro District is bordered by Kanungu District to the north, Kabale District to the east, Rwanda to the south, and the Democratic Republic of the Congo to the west.
 The town of Kisoro is approximately 45 km, by road, west of Kabale, the largest town in the sub-region.

 Population

 In 1991, the national population census estimated the district population at 186,870.
 The population was estimated at 220,300 during the 2002 national census.
 In 2012, the population was estimated at 254,300.
 The national population census on 27 August 2014, enumerated the district's population at 281,705 people.

+According to the 2024 national population census, the district had an estimated population of 463,622 (251,631 males and 182,031 females).
+Since the same report shows that the total number of Bafumbira people is 949,860, it means that more than half are living in other districts across Uganda, mostly in Kampala, Mubende, Kamwenge, and many others.

 Religion

 As of September 2002, the religious affiliations of the district residents was as follows: Christianity – 95.8 percent, Islam – 0.8 percent, other – 1.3 percent, none – 2.2 percent.